GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/properties/index.md

 ## Understand properties {: #understand-properties }

-The **Properties** pane shows you the following:
+The **Elements** > **Properties** pane shows a variety of properties.

+### Simple properties

-- Simple properties are pairs of `<name>: <value>`.
+Simple properties are pairs of `<name>: <value>`.
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/ZmYdzL6Ba28qSYVNt9wQ.png", alt="Simple properties.", width="800", height="322" %}

+### Objects and arrays

-- Collapsible ({% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/tFA9uWBcDgv8NNS1FlRm.svg", alt="Arrow right.", width="20", height="20" %}) properties are objects.
+Collapsible ({% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/tFA9uWBcDgv8NNS1FlRm.svg", alt="Arrow right.", width="20", height="20" %}) properties are objects `{}` or arrays `[]`.
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/6cTP5nhIU3M6gYS76KFs.png", alt="Collapsible property.", width="800", height="401" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/p4tuMj2RjFpieyANV7s1.png", alt="Collapsible properties.", width="800", height="437" %}

+For more information on diagnosing objects, see [Console]().

+### Properties that correspond to DOM nodes

-- Objects that correspond to DOM nodes are links.
+Properties that correspond to DOM nodes are links.
 Click on a link to select the relevant node in the DOM tree.
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/2gmf2oRmCAEY3IALwaSY.png", alt="Link to the head DOM node.", width="800", height="401" %}

+### Own and inherited properties

-- Properties in bold font are object's own.
+Properties in bold font are object's own.
 They are defined directly on the object.

-   Properties in regular font are inherited from the object's prototype.
+Properties in regular font are inherited from the prototype chain.
+To show them to you, DevTools evaluates relevant accessors on built-in HTML elements.
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/uyQ5VEFFkA570chS4BOP.png", alt="Own and inherited properties.", width="800", height="419" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/HTNE3zZQNBOKCvR3opTC.png", alt="Own and inherited properties.", width="800", height="405" %}
 DevTools sorts own properties first to make them easier to spot.

+### Enumerable and non-enumerable properties

-- Enumerable properties are bright in color.
+Enumerable properties are bright in color.
 Non-enumerable ones are muted.
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/X0KWrBdSyyBGzNtVfkbk.png", alt="Enumerable and non-enumerable properties.", width="800", height="335" %}
 Enumerable properties can be iterated over with the `for … in` loop or `Object.keys()` method.

+### Methods

-- Methods are marked with *`f <name>()`*.
+Methods are marked with an *`f ()`*.
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/OnKyVrKCRPlRz9x98sUW.png", alt="Method.", width="800", height="409" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/KKCw924Jst5jW1qmPnHa.png", alt="Method.", width="800", height="402" %}

-- Accessors are marked with `(...)`.
-Accessors are computed properties, for example, getters and setters.
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/pXAgvgCdQD7hSRdmhBhe.png", alt="Accessor", width="800", height="338" %}
-   DevTools doesn't evaluate accessors by default.
-To evaluate an accessor, click on `(...)`.
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/cwGW1PDI1FxEltGcCuxv.png", alt="Evaluated accessor.", width="800", height="338" %}
+For more information on debugging methods and functions, see [Scope]().

-## Brows prototype chains {: #prototype-chain }
+## Browse prototype chains {: #prototype-chain }

-native accessors = inherited
+Sometimes, to diagnose DOM object's properties, it is useful to go up its prototype chain.

+To do this, expand an object, then its `[[Prototype]]`, then the nested `[[Prototype]]`, and so on.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/BBXkuc1QsZau4tLbZ3s2.png", alt="Tracing the size property up to its getter on the prototype chain.", width="800", height="619" %}

+In this example, you can trace where the inherited `size` property came from by locating the original own (bold) property on the prototype chain together with the corresponding getter.

-prototype-specific properties are shown in prototypes, not on objects -> easier to diagnose objects
+Additionally, prototype-specific properties are shown only on prototypes, not on objects.
+This makes it easier to diagnose objects.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/ZbBp2o5zGUOzIc46Xsvi.png", alt="Prototype-specific properties.", width="800", height="455" %}

 ## Show all properties {: # show-all}